 It is easy to come to the conclusion that if you can’t eat yogurts, you are intolerant to lactose, or that if you have problems with wheat you are intolerant to gluten.
 While this may be the case, you may be barking up the wrong tree.

-This is what you need to check out:
+So this is what you need to check out:

 Fructose versus fructan intolerance

 Although they sound similar, they are very distinct and present in different types of foods.